Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_contract.md

 import "hardhat/console.sol";
 ```

-- [ ] Add it to where you would to see an output
+- [ ] Add it to where you would like to see an output

 ```js
 // SPDX-License-Identifier: MIT